 There is a worm which is aggressively broadcasting itself to Windows Live Messenger users, and possibly via social networking services (MySpace, Hi5, etc.).
 It’s known to affect users of MSN, AIM and Triton, and we have had several reports from people who were contacted by compromised hosts.
 When it infects a PC, the current version of the

-Pierre’s recent blog on fake invoices mentioned the problems we’re seeing nowadays with Trojans masquerading as anti-virus or anti-spyware programs, and this reminded me that I blogged on that topic recently at Quanta Security, one of the external sites for whom I sometimes do pro bono consultancy or guest writing.
-(If you don’t get enough
+Pierre’s recent blog on fake invoices mentioned the problems we’re seeing nowadays with Trojans masquerading as anti-virus or anti-spyware programs, and this reminded me that I blogged [link removed as no longer available – DH, 2017] on that topic recently at Quanta Security, one of the external sites for whom I have sometimes done pro

 Over the last two weeks, we have seen an increase of fake e-mails pretending to contain invoices for various companies including UPS, Fedex and airlines from around the globe.
 Subject of such e-mails include “Fedex tracking number 1234567890” or “E-ticket #1234567890”.
 The body of the e-mail states that the recipient’s credit card has been charged